 SIL and LOPA: How Reliable are your safeguards?

-Chemical processes always carry risk of incidents and such incidents can cause catastrophic consequences including loss of life, property, environment and legal consequences.
-Nobody wants incident to occur in their manufacturing plants but it demands efforts and expenditure to prevent them.
-Thus, there is always a question that “How safe is safe enough?”
+Chemical processes always carry the risk of incidents, and such incidents can cause catastrophic consequences, including loss of life, property, environment, and legal consequences.
+Nobody wants incidents to occur in their manufacturing plants, but efforts and expenditure are required to prevent them.
+Thus, there is always a question, “How safe is safe enough?”

-In this article we will take a close look at quantification of risk and reliability of safeguards.
+In this article, we will take a close look at the quantification of risk and the reliability of safeguards.

-The risk is multiplication of Probability of occurrence of cause of incident and Severity of the consequences.
+The risk is the multiplication of the probability of occurrence of the cause of the incident and the severity of the consequences.
 Risk is generally ranked in a semi-quantitative manner in PHA/HAZOP.
-Refer our last article on process of risk identification and risk ranking.
+Refer to our last article on the process of risk identification and risk ranking.
 Link

 Thus, to reduce risk, there are two options

-Option 1: Reduce probability of occurrence of event
+Option 1: Reduce the probability of the occurrence of an event

-Reducing the probability of occurrence of event is the preferred option wherever possible as reducing severity is not always feasible with currently available technology with economic viability
+Reducing the probability of occurrence of the event is the preferred option wherever possible, as reducing severity is not always feasible with currently available technology with economic viability

 Tolerable Risk Criteria

-To answer “how much risk reduction is good enough?”, industries define their risk tolerance criteria.
-This criteria is nothing but at what frequency the organization accepts catastrophic events to take place.
-A general range is once in 10000 to 100000 years i.e 10-4 to 10-5 event per year.
+To answer, “How much risk reduction is good enough?”
+Industries define their risk tolerance criteria.
+This criterion is nothing but the frequency at which the organization accepts catastrophic events to take place.
+A general range is once in 10000 to 100000 years, i.e 10-4 to 10-5 events per year.

 Failure Frequency

-Incident can occur only in case of a failure.
-There are many ways this failure can occur ranging from “Human Error” to “Failure of BPCS Loop”.
-But each of the failure does not fail with same frequency.
+Incidents can occur only in the case of a failure.
+There are many ways this failure can occur, ranging from “Human Error” to “Failure of BPCS Loop”.
+But each of the failures does not fail with the same frequency.
 Thus, CCPS (Centre for Chemical Process Safety) has published a failure frequency for most of the types of failure.

 1. The dangerous failure rate of a BPCS: 0.1/year.